Every child is born brilliant, but not every child gets the opportunity to share it. Our kids deserve better.

 By joining together—parents and teachers, Black, White, and Brown—we can make every public school a place where all children can learn, grow, and thrive.

 Call on your local legislators, school administrators, and teachers.
-What are their plans to increase access to advanced coursework for Black students in their community?
+What are their plans to increase access to advanced coursework for students who are underenrolled in advanced academics in their community?

 Identify the need.
 Does your learning community need more advanced course offerings or more available seats within current programs and courses?
 Work to fill that need and demand that school leaders do as well.